jbasen/Crestron-Home-Assistant/README.md

 issue (please copy and paste the actual text.
 Don't send a screenshot) The above will make it much easier for me to help you.

+NOTE: I would like to add support for smart humidifiers, water heaters, and sirens that are connected to HA.
+However, I don't personally have any of these devices to test with.
+If you have one, or more, of these devices and don't mind spending some time working with me and testing code, please let me know.
+You can send me an email at the address in the module help.
+Thanks

 Releases:
 v1 - Initial Release - NOTE - For some reason the .lpz file in the zip file was triggering Windows Defender to report that there was a virus.
 I have removed the lpz file from the zip to eliminate